css-materials/course-site/content/syllabus/control-structures/index.md

 ## Class materials

 Run the code below in your console to download today’s in-class exercises: `usethis::use_course("css-materials/control-structures")`
+(updated to include in-class demo for loop solutions)

 <!--
 * [Data storage types](/notes/vectors/)